Can Constipation Cause Back Pain And Leg Pain? Understanding Symptoms Of Constipation

 In some cases, it is necessary to seek medical attention due to worsening or severe symptoms.
 Some indications that you should see a doctor instead of self-treating include:

 - Bloody stool

 - Sharp pains in your back or abdomen

 In these, more severe cases, your doctor will be the best source of advice and guidance to get you on the road to recovery, because you shouldn’t have to make sacrifices when it comes to your health.

 In minor cases, trying out at-home treatment methods, or several of them in combination, may get things moving for you and ease your discomfort.
 In some cases, though, medicine may be necessary, and that’s where Genexa comes in.

 Genexa is the first clean medicine brand - making medicine with the same active ingredients as leading brands but without any artificial inactive ingredients.
 They are devoted to offering medicine.
 Their Kids’ Senna Laxative is perfect for children between the ages of 2 and 12 who are dealing with constipation, and it can bring relief in just 6-12 hours.
 Genexa’s Kids’ Tummy Relief tablets may also be able to help with digestive irregularities in general, including heartburn, upset stomach, and acid indigestion.

 Founded by two dads, Genexa understands the trials and tribulations of being a parent in a world full of confusing information when it comes to the health of your children.

 At Genexa, they value transparency, and their medicines have the active ingredients you need without the artificial inactive ingredients you don’t need.
-If you want medicine you can trust and rely on, Genexa has you (and your young ones) covered.
+If you want clean medicine, Genexa has you (and your young ones) covered.

 The Bottom Line